Fast neutrino-flavor swap in high-energy astrophysical environments: Colliding neutrino beam model

 In the expression, $n_{\nu_{\eta}}$ and $f_{\nu_\eta}$ denote number density and distribution function of $\eta$-flavor neutrinos, respectively.
 Hereafter, we measure the time and space in the unit of $\mu^{-1}$ because the self-interaction potential $\mu$ is a unique dimensional quantity in the energy-integrated QKE.
 We cover a spatial domain of $L_z=1000$ by a uniform spatial grid points with $N_z=10000$ in our simulations.

 As the simplest case, we inject neutrinos from each boundary as

 at $z=0$ and

 at $z=L_z$, where $\alpha (>0)$ denotes a flavor asymmetry of ELN-XLN beams between those emitted from the two boundaries.
+Note that $\bar{\nu}$ needs to be no longer distinguished from $\nu$ in the context of FFC.
+We can consider only ELN-XLN not each species, so the number density in one beam can be normalized by that in the other.
 During the simulation, we keep them constant in time at each boundary, while we put a small perturbation of $\sim 10^{-6}$ in the off-diagonal component of the density matrix only at $t=0$.
 The negative sign of $G_{v_z}$ for $v_z=-1$ guarantees that ELN-XLN angular crossings appear when the two beams encounter each other, marking the onset of FFC.
 Throughout the paper, we inject only $\nu_e$ at $z=0$ and $\bar{\nu}_e$ at $z=L_z$ to simplify the discussion (but without any loss of generality).

 Left panels in Fig.\,\ref{fig:surv_time} show the time evolution of the survival probability of $\nu_e$ and $\bar{\nu}_e$ for $\alpha=1$, i.e., symmetric case.
 As shown in the second panel from the top, FFC develops at the center of the spatial domain ($z \sim 500$) and creates a transition layer of flavor conversion there.
 The flavor conversions do not stop at a flavor equilibrium state, but rather, they achieve FFS ($P_{ee} \sim 0$) eventually.
 The neutrinos injected at $t>0$ also undergo FFS (see from the third to fifth panels), while the transition layer is less evolved with time.
 In fact, $P_{ee}$ keeps $\sim 0.5$ at $z=500$ after the two beams are colliding.
 This layer corresponds to ELN-XLN Zero Surface (EXZS), which was also observed in global FFC simulations in BNSM environment \cite{Nagakura:2023b}.
 This exhibits that the colliding neutrino beam model demonstrates essentially the same phenomenon as in FFC of BNSM environments.
 Before we move on to the detailed discussion of the mechanism of FFS, we present some important properties of EXZS.